 By Glen C. Strathy

-Knowing how to write action scenes is an essential skill for writers in many fiction genres.
-After all, what would a Suspense or Horror novel be without a chase scene in which the heroine is pursued by the villain?
+A writer needs to know how to write action scenes, especially in genres where they are expected.
+What would a suspense or horror novel be without a chase scene in which the heroine is pursued by the villain?
 What kind of hard boiled detective doesn't find himself on the losing side of a fistfight while on a case?
 What would the Western genre be without saloon brawls, train robberies, horseback chases, or shootouts?
-Not to mention action scenes are essential in any story involving Adventure, whether it's a Thriller, Fantasy, or Science Fiction .
+Not to mention action scenes are essential in any story involving adventure, whether it's a thriller, fantasy, or science fiction adventure.

-As with any scene, what makes an action scene emotionally gripping has to do with the right combination of external and internal factors, as well as sound dramatic structure.
+The secret of how to write action scenes that engage the reader is to use the right combination of external and internal factors, as well as sound dramatic structure.

-So let's start by defining an action scene, and then consider some of the issues you should address if you want to write a scene that will keep your readers turning pages...
+So let's start by defining an action scene, and then consider how to write action scenes that keep your readers turning pages...

 First, let's define what an action scene is...